Sweaty Paradise: Surviving and Thriving with Things to Do in Phuket in August

 During August, beach selection becomes a strategic consideration rather than a flip-coin decision.
 Kata and Karon beaches on the west coast offer surprisingly calm waters during this season, while Surin and Nai Harn can develop unpredictable rip currents.
 The colored flag system isn’t decorative—a red flag means even Michael Phelps would be foolish to enter.

-Between rain systems, underwater visibility can reach an astonishing 40-50 feet, making August snorkeling at Ao Sane a revelation rather than a compromise.
+Between rain systems, underwater visibility can reach an astonishing 40-50 feet, making August snorkeling at Ao Sane a revelation rather than a compromise—similar conditions that make the weather in Koh Tao in August equally appealing for diving enthusiasts.
 Equipment rental runs $8-10, and you’ll share the underwater panorama with significantly fewer fins than during peak season.
 The marine life doesn’t vacation during the monsoon—if anything, the reduced human traffic makes fish more plentiful and curious.

 Tour operators to the famed Phi Phi Islands offer monsoon season discounts that drop prices to $50-70 per person—a 30-40% reduction from high season rates.
 These tours come with smaller crowds and the occasional cancellation due to rough seas.
 The good operators offer full refunds for weather cancellations; the sketchy ones offer “rescheduling.”
 Book with the former.
 The reduced number of boats means those Instagram-worthy Maya Bay photos won’t include seventeen other tour boats photobombing your slice of paradise.